Camp Brown Bear Veterans Camp

 We are pleased to announce that Camp Brown Bear now offers camps and retreats for those that have served and protected us.
 We have teamed up with several Kentucky organizations to help Veterans suffering from PTSD and TBI recover in a peaceful, relaxing and natural setting.

 This was not part of our original concept for the camp and the desire to move in this direction emerged by opening the camp to veterans, who crossed our paths and were suffering, and simply observing the healing hand of nature.
 Since March of 2016 we have hosted multiple groups of veterans with PTSD, TBI and a myriad of other combat related injuries.
-During the days they helped with projects around the camp and take nature walks.
-The evenings spent around the camp fire in conversation, watching the wood burn and listening to the noises of the fire and nature.
+During the days they participate in team building exercises, receive multiple types of holistic therapy, journal, canoe and kayak and take nature walks.
+The evenings spent around the camp fire in conversation, bonding, building camaraderie, watching the wood burn and listening to the noises of the fire and nature.
 Time and time again veterans who have spent the weekend tell us they experienced the best sleep they can remember while at the camp.

 Suicide rates among veterans is reported at 22 each day and continues to increase.
 A post deployment risk factor is not having the camaraderie of the brotherhood; being thrown back into “normal” life with daily struggles and demands, but now with triggers and those around having the same expectations pre-deployment and naïve misunderstanding of consequential newly developed coping behaviors.
 The brotherhood (no matter what branch of service) coming together around Camp Brown Bear fires cannot be underestimated—no judgements—no pre-conceived expectations—being together in the present—learning how to live abundantly again.